Madhav-Sanjay-Patil/TDS_23f1002049/README.md

 1. `users.csv`: Contains information about 610 GitHub users in Berlin with over 200 followers
 2. `repositories.csv`: Contains information about 60,995 public repositories from these users
-3. `gitscrap.py`: Python script used to collect this data

 ## Data Collection